dwavesystems/dwave-ocean-sdk/docs/concepts/samplers.rst

 .. todo:: fix this up once ocean packages are updated

-:term:`BQM` generated in the :ref:`intro_models` section, shown again in the figure below, you can use one of dimod's reference samplers: its :class:`~dimod.reference.samplers.ExactSolver` test sampler, for example, calculates the energy of all possible samples.
+:term:`BQM` generated in the :ref:`concept_models` section, shown again in the figure below, you can use one of dimod's reference samplers: its :class:`~dimod.reference.samplers.ExactSolver` test sampler, for example, calculates the energy of all possible samples.